Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Aditya Suresh

-Siddharth Mundra
+Siddhartha Mundra

 I’ll just comment on the sequential growth in the digital portfolio.
-So the growth has been broad based.
-In our digital portfolio, all segments have grown well from a percentage growth perspective.
-We have seen some large deal wins happening in the media business as well as in the move and IoT business and they have grown north of 20% on sequential basis.
-The other parts of the business have also done well, including some good wins in the collaboration and CIS business.
-The next gen community connectivity, as Ganesh also pointed out, has been a strong business segment for us that also continued to do well.
+So the growth has been broad-based in our digital portfolio.
+All segments have grown well.
+From a percentage growth perspective, we have seen some large deal wins happening in the media business as well as in the MOVE and IoT business, and they have grown north of 20% on a sequential basis.

 Operator

-Does that answer your question?
-Mr. I think there was
+Does that answer your question, Mr. Aditya Suresh?

-A part around core connectivity
+No, I think there was a part around core connectivity margins…

-Siddharth Mundra
+Siddhartha Mundra

 Operator